unixfreaxjp/Strudels_Attack/README.md

 We have received contacts from NCSC-NL (CERT NL) via CERT-BUND (CERT DE) to confirm that the hoster entity 3NT.COM's Abuse Team has terminated the related customer account(s) of Strudels attacker actor.
-We herewith report that http://3NT.COM  has been cleaned up, so you can remove the block for the 3NT.COM addresses.
-The list below is stayed as per it is for the RECORD purpose only, as evidence of cyber crime for the law enforcement who is now investigating the case.  - Thank you -
+We herewith report that 3NT.COM has been cleaned up, so you can remove the block for the 3NT.COM addresses.

+The list below is stayed as per it is for the RECORD purpose only, as evidence of cyber crime for the law enforcement who is now investigating the case.

+Law enforcement can contact directly to the related CERT or hoster (3NT.COM) for the identification details used by the bad actors.

+- Thank you -
 ```

 You can search IP addresses you want to check in this repository, to seek in which category it is classified in MMD-0062-2017 (attackers or victims).